kabirdkng/docs/docs/source/ide/index.rst

 IDE Functionality
 =================

-This section covers bot integrations.
+This section covers the functionality of the IDE

 .. toctree::
    :maxdepth: 2